libert-xyz/libert.xyz-blog/content/posts/containers-images.md

 #### Creating a python server

-The following code creates a simple socket listening in port 8000
+The following code creates a simple socket listening in the port 8000

 ```python
 #!/usr/bin/python